marcsello/blog/posts/steamos-but-simple/content.md

 Sure, maintaining it will be a bit more of a chore, than just having a fancy auto-update do everything for me.
 But I'm hoping for the best.
 By that, I mean, that a good old `apt update` and `apt upgrade` every few weeks will do it.
 I've kept custom hacks at a minimum, so there are fewer things to break with an update.

-Thank you for reading my very-first blogpost that I post on my very-own blog.
+Thank you for reading my very-first blog post on my very-own blog.
 This is sort of a debut post, I'm expecting better quality over time.
 Until then, have a great day!